mholling/nswtopo/README.markdown

 * Data is not always complete or accurate.
 Since the map data represents the current contents of the NSW geospatial database, it reflects any errors the database contains.
 Aerial imagery may be helpful in identifying any such inaccuracies, which can subsequently corrected manually in the appropriate layer.
 Examples of inaccuracies I've observed include:
   * the trig points layer does not always show every trig station in the map area;
   * new dams on farms may not always be shown;
+  * cliff areas are not always accurately located;
   * the difference between vehicular and 4WD tracks is sometimes debatable; and
-  * firetrails and walking paths are sometimes absent.
+  * firetrails and walking paths are sometimes absent or out-of-date.
 * Some classes of map data are not currently accessible through the NSW map servers, and are therefore missing from the map.
 These include:
   * spot heights
   * labels for some geographic features including summits, saddles and islands
   * boundaries of NSW parks and reserves
   * ancillary hydrographic features including waterfalls
   * relative heights of cliffs
+  * waterfalls and rapids
   * points of interest
 * I have also neglected to include a number of obscure features that are unlikely to be found in bush and rural areas of interest.
 * The NSW map servers sometimes go offline.
 There is a daily maintenance window at around 10pm AEST for a few minutes, and at other times the servers go down for longer periods (e.g. for a week, one time).
 This is frustrating.